 You’ll notice as you increase the weights during your Max-OT warm-up sets, you will also decrease your reps.
 This is how you introduce heavier weights without approaching the point of fatigue.

 Your Last Weight Acclimation Set Should be Close to Your Muscle-Building Set Weight

 The last weight acclimation set should be done for 1 rep with a weight that is close to your muscle-building set weight.

 This is one example where a weight acclimation is advised in the middle of a workout.
-Another example would be if you are training triceps after chest.
-Triceps get a lot of work during compound pressing exercises and therefore are already warmed-up, however I would advise a couple weight acclimation sets on the first tricep exercise before they are subjected to direct overload.
-Triceps wouldn’t necessarily need the entire Max-OT warm-up sequence in this scenario, a couple weight acclimation sets should do the trick.
+Another example will be if you are training triceps after chest.
+Triceps get a lot of work during compound pressing exercises and, therefore, are already warmed-up.
+However, I would advise a couple of weight acclimation sets on the first triceps exercise before they are subjected to direct overload.
+Triceps wouldn’t necessarily need the entire Max-OT warm-up sequence in this scenario, a couple of weight acclimation sets should do the trick.
 The same would be true for biceps if you trained them after back or triceps if you trained them after shoulders.

 Below is a sample warm-up sequence taken from the Max-OT online course.
 This example uses the bench press with a starting weight of 285 lbs to illustrate the pattern of progressively introducing a heavier weight while reducing the reps and not approaching the point of fatigue.

 These should be good smooth reps.
 Not too slow and too fast.
 Your main goal is to increase blood flow and get the feel of the movement and the weight.
 After this first set you should rest about 2 minutes.